IT'S BEGINNING TO LOOK A LOT LIKE CHRISTMAS!

 When using an ice pack, wrap it in a thin towel to protect your skin from frostbite.

-Support your injured side
+Support your injured side with pillows

 By providing adequate support, you can minimise the pressure on your ribs, allowing them to heal more effectively.